sreyassabbani/minecraft-go/README.md

 ## Game Mechanics

-Instead of a traditional game controller, gameplay is driven by several physical sensors:
+Instead of a traditional game controller, the user looks around by tilting and moving the handheld console.
+The orientation is detected using an IMU (Intertial Measurement Unit).

-- inertial measurement unit (IMU)
-- photoresistor
-- thermistor

 ---